Securicula

-Securicula gora is a species of cyprinid fish found in Bangladesh, India, Pakistan and possibly in Nepal.
-It is the only species in its genus.
+Securicula is a monospecific genus of freshwater ray-finned fish belonging to the family Danionidae, the danios or danionins.
+The only species in the genus is Securicula gora, a fish found in Bangladesh, India, Pakistan and possibly in Nepal.

 Description

 'Sericula gora is a silvery fish with an upward pointing mouth, which has a prominent cartilagenous knob on the lower jaw, and a keel running along the abdomen from below the pectoral fin to the anal fin.
 The dorsal fin has its origin in front of that of the anal fin.
 The caudal fin has its lower lobe longer than the upper lobe and the pelvic fins has well developed axillary scales.
 There are 140-160 scales in the lateral line which is complete and decurved.
 It grows to a maximum length of 24.5cm.

 Distribution

 Securicula gora is known to occur in the Ganges and Brahmaputra drainages of India, Bangladesh and Nepal.
 The presence of this species in the Punjab in India and Pakistan has not been confirmed.